huangli712/iQIST/docs/src/ch03/monitor.md

 # Monitor the codes

 The quantum impurity solvers in the iQIST software package will generate a lot of terminal output and data files (such as *solver.hist.dat*, *solver.status.dat*, *solver.nmat.dat*, etc.) at run time.
-Through them you can judge the status of the solvers.
+Through them you can judge the status of the quantum impurity solvers.

 See

-* [Standard output files] // Output stuffs for CT-HYB/HF-QMC impurity solvers.
+* [Standard output files] // Output stuffs for CT-HYB quantum impurity solvers.

 for more details.